soarez/rulio/README.md

 ## Modules

 Rulio works with modules.
-Modules should export a function with only one argument, an instace of [node-irc](https://github.com/martynsmith/node-irc/) Client.
-You should check the [API](http://node-irc.readthedocs.org/en/latest/API.html).
+Modules should export a function with two arguments, an instace of [node-irc](https://github.com/martynsmith/node-irc/) (you should check the [API](http://node-irc.readthedocs.org/en/latest/API.html)) and an object with Rulio's configuration.
+Client.

+**Rulio modules should be [npm modules](http://howtonode.org/how-to-module).**

 ###### Example

 Here is a module that echos private messages.

-It is already in the `modules` folder.
+On dedicated folder, create a file named `echo.js` with this:

-    module.exports = exports = function(client) {
+    module.exports = function(client) {
       client.addListener('pm', function (nick, text) {
          client.say(nick, text);
       });
     };

+Use [`npm init`](https://npmjs.org/doc/init.html) to have npm create a `package.json`, and when set `name` to `rulio-echo` and `main` to `echo.js`.

+Now the module can be published with `npm publish` and other rulio users could start using it by using `npm install rulio-echo`.
+But before publishing we want to test it, and make changes to it.
+So we use use [`npm link`](https://npmjs.org/doc/link.html) to debug:

+On the module folder:

+    npm link

+On rulio's folder:

+    npm link rulio-echo

+This way, npm will symlink the modules folder to a folder named rulio-echo inside node_modules.
+This way, the module can be `require()`d like any installed npm module.

+#### Loading modules

-Load it in `config.json`, by adding it to `modules`.
+Load it in rulio's `config.json`, by adding it to `modules`.

     ...
     "modules": [
-      "echo"
+      "rulio-echo"
      ]
     ...